-The Erongo gold project covers an area of over 600 km within the Navachab-Ondundu gold trend.
+The Erongo gold project originally covered an area of over 600 km2 within the Navachab-Ondundu gold trend.
+The EPL has recently been renewed with the mandated 50% reduction in size and now comprises 295 km2.
 There are numerous mineral occurrences within the project area including at least two gold occurrences.
 The area has been prospected but not systematically explored.
 Potential targets include skarn and greisen gold-(copper-bismuth) and tin-tungsten mineralization; pegmatites formed during the late Damaran orogeny hosting lithium minerals and semi-precious stones and structurally controlled gold mineralisation.
 Historical figures indicate small scale mining for all of those deposit types on the property.

 A significant gold discovery in the vicinity of the Company's project area was announced by Osino Resources Corp. on August 26, 2019.
 The Twin Hills discovery was made following extensive regional exploration by Osino and has been described as having many characteristics similar to the Otjikoto gold deposit currently being mined by B2 Gold near Otjiwarongo.
 Namibia Critical Metals holds ground believed to be underlain by the same stratigraphic sequence as occurs at Twin Hills and the Company has therefore assigned priority to initiate a soil sampling program over this area.
-The objective in 2020 is to demonstrate the potential at Erongo and a budget of \$0.5M has been proposed for that purpose.
+To date over 5,000 soil samples have been collected and a detailed geophysical interpretation has been completed.
+This work was led to recommendations for continued soil sampling coverage and a budget of CD\$250,000 has been proposed for this purpose.